CIRED/cape_town_NEDUM_Python/docs/_sources/guidelines.rst.txt

 Finally, there is an externality associated with the use of land for informal settlements and for publicly subsidized housing as these areas are somehow taken away from developable land that would otherwise be available for private formal housing.
 This affects the supply and demand for formal housing by restricting the set of potential locations available for private formal development, while accommodating a potentially large number of urban residents in the informal sector [#f4]_.

+The specific mechanisms associated with flood risks are detailed in :doc:`../use_case_nb`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Interpretation of results